 What were “unprecedented times” in March are now a “new normal.”
-Many of us have taken our lives almost entirely to our screens, relying on video calls for everything from work meetings to happy hours to telehealth appointments.
+Many of us have taken our lives almost entirely to our screens, relying on video calls for everything from work meetings to happy hours to Virtual Treatment appointments.
 The COVID-19 pandemic continues to touch nearly every aspect of daily life.

 Though now ubiquitous, video calls are still uncomfortable for many and downright distressing for others.
 Those who struggle with anxiety or body image disturbance may find themselves filled with worry, dread, or self-consciousness upon clicking “Accept” to such a call invitation.
 The idea or reality of being on camera can trigger distorted thoughts and urges to engage in disordered behaviors.

 Self-criticism and negative self-talk may stem from several sources, including:

 - the perceived judgment of and comparison to others on the video call

 - the perceived judgment of others nearby but not on the call

 While we still cannot predict the timeframe of this “new normal,” we can try to adapt to it while we’re in it.
 We can prefer in-person appointments and adapt to video ones, especially as it seems likely that they will be part of our lives for the foreseeable future.
 To protect our mental health and recovery, we can prepare for the ways an eating disorder may try to take advantage of these calls and arm ourselves with tools to counteract self-criticism and the urges and behaviors that often follow.

 Here are some tips to help manage these potentially triggering calls in our personal and professional lives.